Maluma (avocado): Botanical characteristics

 Maluma was discovered as a chance seedling and because it did not originate from a breeding program, the parentage of the cultivar is unknown.
 However, it appears to be related to Guatemalan varieties with some Mexican gene characteristics.
 Maluma trees produce A-type flowers.
 The tree is a slow, upright grower while being precocious.
 It has an axial-irregular branching habit.
 The fruit are of a pyriform shape with weights ranging from 150 gram to 400 gram, peaking at 250 to 300 gram with an asymmetrical pedicel.
 The fruit are green when unripe and turn dark purple-black when ripe.
 The fruit skin is rough and pebbly.

 Suitability for high density cultivation

-Due to the fact that Maluma trees tend to grow slower and therefore more compact, when compared to 'Hass' trees, together with its ease of pruning and relatively high yield potential makes it well suited for high density cultivation practices.
+Maluma trees tend to grow slower and therefore more compact compared to 'Hass' trees.
+Together with its ease of pruning and relatively high yield potential, this makes it well suited for high density cultivation practices.